Lombra/Critline/README.md

 This module requires the spell list module.

-This module can be disabled by deleting filtersCore.lua and filtersGUI.lua in your Critline folder.
+This module can be disabled by deleting `FilterCore.lua` and `FilterGUI.lua` in your Critline folder.

 ### Splash

 The splash module, when enabled, will display a message on your screen whenever you break a record.
 You can choose to use the default style, or have the messages make use of your combat text addon of choice.

-This module can be disabled by deleting splash.lua in your Critline folder.
+This module can be disabled by deleting `Splash.lua` in your Critline folder.

 ### Display

 The display module allows for easy access to all your records.
 It will show the normal and crit record of each tree, and when you hover over the frame, it will show you a tooltip with all the records.

-This module can be disabled by deleting display.lua in your Critline folder.
+This module can be disabled by deleting `Display.lua` in your Critline folder.

 ### Minimap

 The minimap module provides easy access to the options.
 Right click it to show the config frame, and left click it to toggle the display frame.

-This module can be disabled by deleting minimap.lua in your Critline folder.
+This module can be disabled by deleting `Minimap.lua` in your Critline folder.

 ### Announce